MrDapperGent/cloudExplorer/README.md

 Version 6.x no longer works with Amazon Web Services. v7 resolves the issue and will only work with v4 singing.
 This was related to a problem with Java and the AWS JDK.
 In-place upgrading from v6 to v7 is not supported.
 Please download the complete v7 release.

 # Description
 Cloud Explorer is a open-source S3 client.
 It works on Windows, Linux, and Mac.
 It has a graphical and command line interface for each supported operating system.
-Updates will be released periodically that contain recent API's and Cloud Explorer compiled with a recent version of Java.
 If you have a feature suggestion or find a bug, please open an issue.

 # Features